 HTML Sitemap Example

-Here’s an HTML sitemap example of apple
+Here’s an HTML sitemap example of an Apple

 XML sitemaps are not for users but solely for search engines.
 XML sitemaps help you share information such as how many pages you have on your website and how often you update them with fresh content.
 It lists all URLs on your website and informs search engine bots how your store is structured, how many pages it has, and how the content relates to it.

 An XML sitemap is a must for every sitemap as it is specifically designed for bots.
-Web crawlers can keep a track of how often you refresh and update your content which will, in turn, signal the bots that your content is relevant, always evolving, and that you might be an expert in your field.
+Web crawlers can keep track of how often you refresh and update your content which will, in turn, signal the bots that your content is relevant, always evolving, and that you might be an expert in your field.

 XML Sitemap Example

 Here’s an XML sitemap example of our client Metalscut4u